QuICC/QuICC-Solver/README_stability.md

 Linear stability solver
 =======================

-This component provides as simple linear stability solver to be used together with the C++ backend implementations of the Models.
+Th Stability component provides as simple linear stability solver to be used together with the C++ backend implementations of the Models.
 The underlying generalized eigenvalue problem is solved using PETSc/SLEPc.

 General setup